ctrios67/Python/ActualPrograms/OpenCV_App/README.md

 ```
 # Motivation

-For my senior project way back in College, I had explored using OpenCV as an option for autonomous motion detection.
+For my senior project way back in College, I had explored using OpenCV as an option for autonomous motion detection via C++.
 It was a nightmare to configure, and now, some years later, I figured to try and apply it with the language I'm learning now, which is Python.

 # Installation